czietz/etm-trace-rp2350/README.md

 The script in this repository adds custom commands to gdb (the GNU debugger).
 They allow to configure everything required for instruction tracing: ETM, funnel, TPIU, DMA.
 The trace is stored in memory, can be downloaded with gdb, and analysed with tools such as [ptm2human](https://github.com/czietz/ptm2human/).

+There is an option for “endless” tracing into a circular buffer.
+This permits capturing the last kilobytes of trace data until an exception or breakpoint is hit to reconstruct how program flow was immediately prior to the exception or breakpoint.

 ## Demo session

 ![Animated demo session](./img/demo4.gif)